buhfur/ConfigFiles/notes/rhcsa.md

 So setting up these labels correctly is very important  as mismatching context labels can cause alot of issues with selinux.

+Make sure you know about context types as they are important for the exam